pgibler/cmdh/README.md

 - Find relevant Linux commands by providing a simple description
 - Interactively run the generated commands
-- Store generated commands and instructions for future reference
 - Leverage the power of ChatGPT to discover new commands and improve your Linux skills

 ## Installation